-Metformin and sitagliptin is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, and eye care.
-Follow your diet, medication, and exercise routines very closely.
+Metformin and sitagliptin is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember (be sure to take the medicine with food).
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 You may have signs of low blood sugar, such as extreme weakness, blurred vision, sweating, trouble speaking, tremors, stomach pain, confusion, and seizure (convulsions).

 What should I avoid while taking metformin and sitagliptin?

 Avoid drinking alcohol.
 It lowers blood sugar and may increase your risk of lactic acidosis.